Tomaszan/bedrock-wiki/documentation/runtime-identifier.md

 - Disables death animation, sound, and particles
 - Makes entity's shadow small, but it doesn't make it disappear
 - Cannot be interacted with
-- If spawned through an egg or /summon command, gives the player an arrow when the player comes into contact with the entity, then removes itself
+- If spawned through an egg or /summon command, gives the player an arrow when the player comes into contact with the entity, then removes itself.
+It can also be picked up from the ground as an arrow if the entity is using stick_in_ground within minecraft:projectile component.

 ---
 ## minecraft:thrown_trident